BlastMcGuirk/GitHub-Searcher---NextJS-Project/README.md

-This is my Assessment for CrateBind.
 I created a web application using the Next.js framework boostrapped with `create-next-app`.

 ## Prereqs